 Beauty Industry Statistics for the UK

-2. Cosmetics industry statistics reveal the 2020 UK skincare market size was worth £2.17 billion.
+2. Cosmetics industry statistics reveal the UK skincare market size will be worth £3.064 billion in 2022.

 (Statista, Premium Beauty News)

-Beauty industry statistics for the UK show that the market’s largest segment is facial care, estimated at £860 million in 2019.
+Beauty industry statistics for the UK show that the market’s largest segment is facial care, estimated at £2.166 billion in 2022.
 It has gained even more attention since the beginning of the pandemic, as consumers focused more on self-care.
-Namely, 30% of customers used moisturiser more often last year.
+Namely, 30% of customers started using moisturiser more often in 2020.

-Natural cosmetics industry statistics show that in 2020, its market value was £221 million in the UK.
+Natural cosmetics industry statistics show that the market is expected to keep growing at a 7.51% annual rate between 2022 and 2026.
 The products are gaining popularity due to shoppers’ increased concern with certain ingredients’ environmental and health effects.

 While 34% of customers prefer organic products, 44% buy them occasionally, with their choices differing from product to product.

-Health and beauty industry statistics for the UK show Colgate was the brand with the highest penetration rate in the country and the world last year.
+Health and beauty industry statistics for the UK show Colgate was the brand with the highest penetration rate in the country and the world in 2020 when the last research was done.
 It was followed by Nivea at 61.4%, and Dove, with 57.6% of UK households.

-5. The most popular health and beauty brand in the UK is Dettol.
+6. Last year, the most popular health and beauty brand in the UK was Dettol.

 Beauty industry statistics for 2021 show in the UK, the hygiene brand Dettol is the most popular choice, with 84% of respondents having a favourable opinion of its products.
 Oral-B, Colgate, and Boots are also among the most commonly chosen brands.